Protecting Your Data in the RIPE Database

 RIPE Database Security Basics

 Every object in the RIPE Database must be protected.
 This is done using a so-called mntner (maintainer) object.
 It serves as a "lock" to protect another object that you control.
 Practically, this means that in a certain object – such as an inetnum – you refer to this mntner with the "mnt-by:" attribute.
+For more information on creating and managing maintainers, please refer to the Maintainers document.

 A mntner can hold one or more authentication methods that you can use to unlock and modify the objects it protects.
 We will recommend the best authentication method for each use case below.